Staub Braiser – Premium French Cast Iron Cookware

 Elegant Color Options

-• Basil Green – Earthy and fresh with a refined matte finish.
+• Basil Green – a rich, earthy finish with a refined feel.

 How to Use a Staub Braiser Like a Pro